EIN-1/justask/README.md

  ## Acknowledgments
  The application `Just Ask` was completed as the Portfolio Project 4 for the Full Stack Software Development Diploma at the [Code Institute](https://codeinstitute.net/).
-  - A special thanks to my cohort facilitator `Ms. Kay Welfare` for her advice and support her quick feedback was very helpful and encouraging.

   - I would like to thank my mentor` Mr. Precious Ijege` for relevant feedback during the project.

  - **Developer :** [Elsie Nagawa ](https://github.com/EIN-1/justask)